geospatial-jeff/cognition-datasources/docs/contributing.md

 }
 ```

 We can see that there are both spatial and temporal elements as well as additional properties we can map to the STAC spec (eo:gsd and eo:epsg).
+Any properties which don't fit nicely into the STAC spec may be mapped to the legacy extension.
 We will use the `search` and `execute` methods to wrap the STAC-spec around the FakeSat api.
 You are free to implement this logic however you like, as long as you adhere to the standard input and output patterns.

 ```python
 import requests